grondak/noticeavoid/README.md

 You can use your hoodie, the cell phone, or hang out against the wall.
 All of those actions will reduce the attention you get from the lookie-loos.
 The actions might help with listening to your anxiety.
 Getting to Chad's place or even returning to your own home will end the game with your current anxiety listening score.
 The maximum anxiety listening score is random.
 It's up to you how you want to deal with your anxiety.
 Anxiety listening points are shown in red on right top of the screen.

-The goal of game 2 is to the most anxiety listening points.
+The goal of game 2 is to get the most anxiety listening points.

 Your delivery goal is not considered in game 2.
+In this game, you are wandering to understand what people look at and how to go under the radar.

 ### Game 3 - Notice Avoid
 Both scores are considered in game 3.
 You might not make the maximum delivery points while trying to deal with your anxiety.